2016-2017 ABTA Master Point Press Teacher of The Year

 - building local bridge clubs and bridge games

-- encouraging students to participate in tournaments and to travel to them if possible
+- encouraging students to participate in bridge tournaments

 - any and all efforts which will help to promote the game of bridge and/or the services of the teacher.